exercism/clojurescript/exercises/reverse-string/README.md

 ## Running tests

-Run the tests using `clj A:test` command and make them pass:
+Run the tests using `clj -A:test` command and make them pass:

 ```
-$ clj A:test
+$ clj -A:test

 Testing hello-world-test